 Think outside the box about what can be turned into memorable ornaments or gifts!

 How to Make a Gift Box Out of Scrapbook Paper

 If you decide to make any of these and give them away as a gift, here’s a really easy tutorial I did on how to make a DIY gift box out of scrapbook paper!
 It measures about 4 x 4 and would be a unique way to give gifts this season! 🙂

 When we put up our tree this year–and heck, I might even splurge for a real tree this year!–we’ll all least have some fun DIY ornaments to add to the collection (along with a great snowman pencil holder gift idea for the kids’ teachers).

 You never know…. my three sons might even save these ornaments and pass them down to their own kids one day.

 How’s that for tradition?? 🙂

-So have you ever made DIY Christmas ornaments or any other holiday ornaments?
+So have you ever made wooden Christmas ornaments or any other holiday ornaments?
 Tell me all about them!